 On Vail Mountain:

-The 10th Mountain Lodge at Mid Vail is posh, from the hostess who escorts you to a beautiful locker room where you store your ski gear and slide into slippers, then sit in the grand dining hall of this palatial lodge overlooking the slopes.
-The 10th bar is lovely – with an extensive cocktail and wine menu.
-The 10th is pricey but special, beware the super secret soup deal, when you order a bowl (versus a cup) of soup and are hit with an upcharge from $14 to $28 for SOUP!
+The 10th Mountain Lodge at Mid Vail is posh, from the hostess who escorts you to a beautiful locker room where you store your ski gear and slide into slippers, to sitting in the grand dining hall of this palatial lodge overlooking the slopes.
+The 10th Bar is lovely too– with an extensive cocktail and wine menu.
+The 10th is pricey but special, like soup for the super price of $28!

 Wildwood Smokehouse atop Chair #4 & 7 – Wildwood and Game Creek lifts, offers barbeque style fare – cafeteria style – but the food and view is amazing.
 You can even share an ample portion brisket plate with plentiful two sides, and all Vail’s lodges provide free water.
 The view of the Back Bowls from Wildwood is amazing!